amymullins14/blogProject/README.md

 # blogProject
+This project is being hosted locally using XAMPP.

 A blog website which contains 4 different blog articles.
 These can be accessed using tab navigation.
 A user can view the comments of each article, and they can comment on the articles when logged in.
 All users can see view all user comments.